jaylensoeur/Identity-and-access-management/README.md

 - New applications should consider using an authentication broker service or SAML library to simplify the task of supporting SAML

 ## Single Sign On (SSO)
-- Is the ability for a user to authenticate once and access multiple applications that delegate authentication to the same identity provider without the user re authneticating to each application
+- SSO is the ability for a user to authenticate once and access multiple applications that delegate authentication to the same identity provider without the user re authneticating to each application
 - SSO with an identity provider avoids exposure of user credentials to applications
 - The use of an identity provider may relieve developers of the work to build login pages and account recovery mechanisms is each application
 - The use of an identity provider for SSO provides a single place to administer authentication policy and a single account shut-off point
 - SSO can create a single point of failure if not designed to be highly available as well as secure
 - Identity providers should be configured with session settings appropriate for the applications relying on the identity provider

+## Mitigating Risks
+- Processes should be analysed for vulnerabilities
+- Train users to recognise and avoid phishing attacks to reduce risk of malware
+- Use Multi-factor authentication to mitigate the risk of compromised passwords
+- Monitor for software vulnerabilities and apply patches when vulnerabilities are announced
+- Follow secure configuration guidelines for all cloud-hosted components such as Amazon S3 buckets
+- Encrypt sensitive data at rest and in transit, including backups and log files
+- Avoid storing cleartext passwords
+- Provide security training for developers
+- Vet partners by checking certifications and conductioning due diligence evaluation of security practices
+- Mitigate the risk of insider threat by granting minimum needed privileges and frequently reviewing access grant as well as logs